MirbahaMoein/Price-Action-Zones/README.md

-# Price timeseries trend forecast using price-action zones
+# Price time-series trend forecast using price-action zones

 A Python Project that forecasts price trends using price-action supply/demand zones for trading pairs in Binance.